otvam/pypeec/INSTALL.md

 * **Python Package** - available through PyPI
 * **Conda Package** - available through conda-forge

+The following **optional libraries are not included** is the package:

+* **HPC libraries** - FFTW, PyAMG, MKL/FFT, and MKL/PARDISO
+* **Notebook support** - JupyterLab, IPyWidgets, and Trame
+* **GPU libraries** - CuPy and CUDA

+Some **important remarks** about the PyPEEC **packages**:

-PyPEEC packages are generic (architecture and system independent packages).
+* PyPEEC packages are architecture and system independent.
-However, some dependencies are architecture and system dependent packages.
+* Some dependencies are architecture and system dependent.
-The optional HPC libraries are usually easier to install through Conda.
+* The optional HPC libraries are usually easier to install through Conda.
+* The Jupyter libraries are usually easier to install through Conda.

+A **Docker Image** is also available through GHCR:

+* Contains an Ubuntu image with PyPEEC and Jupyter.
+* The PyPEEC tutorial and examples are included.
+* The image is only intended for test purposes.

 ## Using a Python Environment